Our research is editorially independent but we may earn a commission for purchases made through our links.

 Dungeness National Wildlife Refuge, Dungeness

 Dungeness National Wildlife Refuge is home to eelgrass beds and tide flats that offer a haven to an abundance of migrating shorebirds in the spring and fall as well as flocks of waterfowl in the winter, making it a bird watcher’s paradise.
 The star attraction in this stunning region is one of the world’s longest natural sand spits, Dungeness Spit, which serves to soften the wild waves of the sea and form a serene bay, picturesque beaches and tide flats.
-Visitors can make the ten-mile trek to visit the lighthouse that sits at the end of the spit which is open to public tours.
+Visitors can make the 10-mile trek to visit the lighthouse that sits at the end of the spit which is open to public tours.
 While camping is not allowed directly inside the refuge, you will find a wonderful campground within the Dungeness Recreational Area that sits right at the edge, atop the bluffs overlooking the Strait of Juan de Fuca.
 Many sites offer stunning panoramic views of the dazzling turquoise waters.
 If you enjoy being lulled to sleep to the sounds of the crashing waves, you won’t want to miss out on this experience.

-For some of the most dramatic scenery and the chance to stand at the northwestern-most point in the U.S., take the short hike on Cape Flattery Trail.
-Located on the Makah Nation at Neah Bay, the .75-mile trail features four observation decks with breathtaking views of interesting rock formations as well as seabirds, including puffins, and marine mammals like orcas and gray whales.
+For some of the most dramatic Pacific Northwest scenery and the chance to stand at the northwestern-most point in the U.S., take the short hike on Cape Flattery Trail.
+Located on the Makah Nation at Neah Bay, the 0.75-mile trail features four observation decks with breathtaking views of interesting rock formations as well as seabirds, including puffins, and marine mammals like orcas and gray whales.
 The impressive marine landscape includes the brilliant turquoise waters of the Pacific, the entrance of the Strait of Juan de Fuca and Tatoosh Island.

 Olympic Game Farm, Sequim

 The Olympic Game Farm is one of the most popular attractions for families on the peninsula.
-The farm worked exclusively with Walt Disney Studios for nearly three decades, filming many of their beloved nature films onsite.
-It opened to the public back in 1972 after becoming a haven for retired Hollywood animals and also giving “in need” captive bred animals a new and loving home.
+The farm worked exclusively with Walt Disney Studios for nearly three decades, filming many of their beloved nature films on-site.
+It opened to the public back in 1972 after becoming a haven for retired Hollywood animals and also giving “in need” captive-bred animals a new and loving home.

-The farm is home to the famous waving bear as well as numerous llamas, elk, deer, reindeer, yak, zebra and even bison who make their way up to vehicles providing an up close experience.
+The farm is home to the famous waving bear as well as numerous llamas, elk, deer, reindeer, yak, zebra and even bison who make their way up to vehicles providing an up-close experience.
 Visitors can also view lions, tigers, wolves, cougars, lynx and other animals.
 Located in a beautiful setting in the Sequim-Dungeness Valley, you’ll also enjoy magnificent views of the Olympic Mountain range.